Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 - Play: Animate the transform to zero (the element appears to move/resize smoothly)

-Motion does all four steps automatically when you add layout:
+Motion does all four steps automatically when you add layout.
+Here's the Cursor Prompt Template I use for list reordering animations:

 layout={true}: Animate both position and size changeslayout="position": Only animate position (size changes instantly)layout="size": Only animate size (position changes instantly)layoutAnchor="top left": Control which point acts as the morph reference